Sensobic is a way to learn from within, from your organism, instead of from the outside.

 What happens during a class in Sensobic?

-I explain the movements without showing how to do them.
 There is no right or wrong.
 I never correct anyone.
 Everyone experiments without comparing themselves to others.

-We also experiment with things we do in our daily lives, such as sitting, standing and walking.
+We experiment with things we do in our daily lives, such as sitting, standing and walking.
 I firmly believe in integrating the work we do into everyday life.

 We work a lot in silence.
 We sense and allow our autonomic nervous system to think and adapt.